-- 14. Create landscaping guidelines for developers and residents that address preserving natural areas, native plants, and xeriscape practices. - 15.
-Improve the City's capacity to incorporate natural resource management best practices in design, construction, maintenance, and operations. - 16.
-Develop a resource guide and development standards for low impact development/green infrastructure methods of managing stormwater. - 17.
-Initiate partnerships to develop a city-wide weed management plan that includes business and resident education and volunteers. - 18.
-Partner with Verde Watershed Restoration Coalition and other partners to expand invasive species education in Sedona. - 19.
-Explore and implement incentives, rebates, and other ways that support energy and water conservation improvements. - 20.
-Investigate additional public/private partnerships for water conservation. - 21.
-Evaluate linking wastewater rates to water use to encourage water conservation. - 22.
-Investigate waste management (trash hauling) alternatives that are more efficient and sustainable. - 23.
-Explore water conservation measures such as limiting ornamental grass lawns and decorative water features. - 24.
-Evaluate City noise regulations. - 25.
-Establish a forum, such as a work group, for sharing and creating information about living in the wildland-urban interface that includes representatives from the Forest Service, Arizona Game and Fish Department, non-profit organizations, homeowners, and other stakeholders.
+- 14. Invest in community resilience hubs, which are places that support residents with coordinated communication, distribution of resources, and serves before, during, and after a natural hazard event.
+See www.usdn.org/resilience-hubs.html - 15.
+Create landscaping guidelines for developers and residents that address preserving natural areas, native plants, and xeriscape practices. - 16.
+Improve the City's capacity to incorporate natural resource management best practices in design, construction, maintenance, and operations. - 17.
+Develop a resource guide and development standards for low impact development/ green infrastructure methods of managing stormwater. - 18.
+Initiate partnerships to develop a city-wide weed management plan that includes business and resident education and volunteers. - 19.
+Partner with Verde Watershed Restoration Coalition to expand invasive species education to Sedona. - 20.
+Explore and implement incentives, rebates, and other ways that support energy and water conservation improvements. - 21.
+Investigate additional public/private partnerships for water conversation.